fkie-cad/Logprep/README.md

 Logprep allows to collect, process and forward log messages from various data sources.
 Log messages are being read and written by so-called connectors.
-Currently, connectors for Kafka, Elasticsearch, Opensearch and JSON(L) files exist.
+Currently, connectors for Kafka, Opensearch, Opensearch and JSON(L) files exist.
 Additionally, an Input Connector for HTTP Input is provided, which starts an uvicorn server and accepts log message via POST Requests.